liao961120/concordancer/README.md

 # Concordancer

-This module loads and indexes a corpus in RAM and provides concordance search to retrieve data from the corpus using (a subset of) Corpus Query Language (CQL).
+This library loads and indexes a corpus in RAM and provides concordance search to retrieve data from the corpus with (a subset of) Corpus Query Language (CQL).

 ## Installation